+The COVID-19 pandemic continues to present an unprecedented and rapidly evolving challenge to our State.
+The World Health Organization characterized the COVID-19 outbreak as a pandemic on March 11, 2020.
 The President declared a national emergency related to COVID-19 on March 13, 2020.
 Since then, and for the first time in history, the President has approved major disaster declarations for all fifty states and the District of Columbia.
 Along with these federal actions and the actions of states across the nation, Minnesota has taken extraordinary steps to prevent and respond to the COVID-19 pandemic.

 On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency under Minnesota Statutes 2019, section 12.31, subdivision 2.
 On March 16, 2020, the Executive Council approved an extension of the peacetime emergency.
 After notifying the Legislature, on April 13, 2020, May 13, 2020, June 12, 2020, and July 13, 2020, I issued additional Executive Orders extending the peacetime emergency.
-In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, and 20-75 is referred to as the "COVID-19 Peacetime Emergency."
+In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, 20-75, 20-78 is referred to as the "COVID-19 Peacetime Emergency."

-As a result of the COVID-19 pandemic, forty-nine out of the fifty states are in states of emergency.
+As a result of the COVID-19 pandemic, all fifty states are in states of emergency.
 This is because COVID-19 cases and deaths continue to proliferate.
-According to the United States Centers for Disease Control and Prevention ("CDC"), more than 3.1 million people have been infected in the United States, resulting in over 133,000 deaths.
-On July 8, 2020, the CDC reported 64,771 new cases-the highest number to date.
+According to the United States Centers for Disease Control and Prevention ("CDC"), more than 5 million people have been infected in the United States, resulting in over 162,000 deaths.
+On July 24, 2020, the CDC reported 74,818 new cases-the highest number to date.
 As it has with the rest of the nation, the COVID-19 pandemic continues to take its toll on Minnesota.
-On May 12, 2020, Minnesota had over 12,000 confirmed COVID-19 cases, with over 1,700 hospitalizations and over 600 fatalities.
-Minnesota has now had over 42,000 confirmed COVID-19 cases, with over 4,300 hospitalizations and over 1,500 fatalities.
+Just days ago, MDH reported the largest one-day increase in positive cases since the pandemic began.
+Minnesota has had over 61,000 confirmed COVID-19 cases, with over 5,600 hospitalizations and over 1,600 fatalities.
 We have continued to learn more about COVID-19's propensity to spread rapidly throughout our communities-both rural and urban-and continued action is necessary to mitigate its impacts.

 The COVID-19 Peacetime Emergency opens our toolbox to allow us to take swift action to protect the health and well-being of our families, communities, and businesses.
-During the COVID-19 Peacetime Emergency, I have exercised executive authority through numerous Executive Orders to provide relief and further prepare our State for the COVID-19 pandemic.
-Such actions have included the closure of schools and implementation of a distance learning period; enhanced protections for veterans in our veterans homes; activation of the National Guard to assist in relief efforts; measures to preserve personal protective equipment; temporary closure of bars, restaurants, and other places of public accommodation; efforts to provide economic relief and stability to those impacted by the pandemic; regulatory changes allowing our state agencies, health care providers, and licensing boards to ensure fast relief to Minnesotans; and orders asking Minnesotans to stay at home to slow the spread of the virus.
-Our actions have saved lives, but the threat remains, and our work must continue.
+During the COVID-19 Peacetime Emergency, I have exercised executive authority through numerous executive orders to provide relief and further prepare our State for the COVID-19 pandemic.
+Such actions have included the closure of schools and implementation of a distance learning period; enhanced protections for veterans in our veterans homes; activation of the National Guard to assist in relief efforts; measures to preserve personal protective equipment; temporary closure of bars, restaurants, and other places of public accommodation; efforts to provide economic relief and stability to those impacted by the pandemic; regulatory changes allowing our state agencies, health care providers, and licensing boards to ensure fast relief to Minnesotans; and orders requiring Minnesotans to stay at home to slow the spread of the virus.